DRVTiny/Log--Log4perl--KISS/README.md

     debug_ qw/any key be no key/;

+    # = Brief after-hooks overview =
     my $hook_id = after_error_hook_add sub {
       $redis->publish( 'some_channel' => ${$_[0]} );
       say STDERR ">>>> ${$_[0]} <<<<";
     };

     # This message will be logged, published to Redis, printed to STDERR with say
     error_ 'Some error';

-    # Deactivate hook
+    # Imagine, that now after-hook is no longer needed: deactivate it!
     after_error_hook_del $hook_id;

-    # Hook deactivated, so the message will be logged only
+    # Hook were deactivated, so the message will be logged only
     error_ 'Some other error';

 # DESCRIPTION